 Why is graduate-level writing so hard?
 And why is this difficulty most felt as the need for extensive revision?
 If the goal of academic writing is to persuasively communicate a knowledge contribution to an audience of professional academics, then this goal is especially challenging for two reasons:

-1. The material one has to convey is often complex and multi-faceted, making it hard for writers to understand for themselves what they are saying, let alone communicate that hard-won understanding to their readers in a sufficiently accurate and nuanced way.
+- The material one has to convey is often complex and multi-faceted, making it hard for writers to understand for themselves what they are saying, let alone communicate that hard-won understanding to their readers in a sufficiently accurate and nuanced way.

-2. Professional scholars, the presumed audience of an academic text, tend to read strategically and in haste.
+- Professional scholars, the presumed audience of an academic text, tend to read strategically and in haste.
 In other words, they tend to approach a new text with the goal of quickly feeling out the degree of relevance it has to their own work.
 This means the readers you are writing for need the information to be easily digestible and that they will have little to no patience for moments that are confusing or unclear.
-Because academics approach new scholarship from a position of skepticism–always trying to notice mistakes or omissions that might mean the author’s claims are not valid and reliable–they tend to treat moments that leave them confused as a red flag.
+Because academics approach new scholarship from a position of skepticism–always trying to notice mistakes or omissions that might mean the author’s claims are not valid and reliable–they tend to treat moments that leave them confused as red flags.

 Advanced academic writing requires so much revision because these two competing factors are very difficult to reconcile.
 When a scholar is first writing something, their goal is usually to capture for themselves the complexity of the thing they are talking about.
 This is an essential step for any writer to take in order to clarify their own thinking.
 However, the writing that results from this initial process tends to be constructed in a way that does not take the presumed reader’s needs into account.
 This is why it usually takes a great deal of revision to produce a final draft that conveys complex material that is also clear and easy for readers to follow.